This story was updated July 2018.

 Paw knuckling was one of the first signs I noticed when Sophie started to lose her ability to walk.
-She would try to take a step, but her hind paw would bend under itself.
-The sensation would cause her to stop in her tracks because she wasn’t sure where her hind paw would land.
-It was hard to watch her struggle and I would have loved to have a device like the No-Knuckling Sock to help her.
+It was a pretty typical scenario.
+She would try to take a step, but her hind paw would bend under itself so that her nails scraped on the ground.
+The sensation would cause her to stop in her tracks because she wasn’t sure where her hind paw had landed.
+It was hard to watch her struggle.
+I would have loved to have a device like the No-Knuckling Sock to help her.

 - Provides support for a dog that drags their back legs

 - Designed to enhance perception of the hind legs

 - Trains a dog to lift their rear foot higher

 - Keeps the back paws in the proper position for walking

 Here are pictures of Silver wearing and walking with the sock

 Unfortunately the No-Knuckling Training Sock cannot stop progressive neurological diseases like DM.
 But it can keep your dog walking longer and it can get your dog walking sooner when they are recovering from spinal surgery.